FrankYang6921/midiout-plus-plus/README.md

     + `/mopp device send sysex <data> <length>`
     + `/mopp device send sysex <status> <data> <length>`
 + Show the selected MIDI device: `/mopp device show`
++ Load a SoundFont™ file to the virtual MIDI device 'Gervill': `/mopp vdev load <path>`
++ Reload the loaded one to the virtual MIDI device 'Gervill': `/mopp vdev reload`
++ Unload the loaded one from the virtual MIDI device 'Gervill': `/mopp vdev unload`

 You can also try these 3 commands to test your installation:
 ```